-A. What is/was the process of defining designs to prepare for future needs of users of this project?
-How did the applicant analyze the alternatives and impacts on the transportation system to influence beneficial outcomes?
-Describe who was/will be engaged in the identification and development of this project.
-Describe how stakeholders will continue to be engaged in the implementation of the project.
-If applicable, describe the feedback received during the stakeholder engagement process.
+A. Include discussions of: What was the process to prepare for existing and future needs of users of this project?
+Who was engaged in the public participation and planning process?
+How will stakeholders continue to be engaged in the implementation of the project?